 Q-50: Explain “virtual desktop” in Linux.

 On the current desktop, it facilitates alternative services to minimize and maximize various windows.
-When many programs are running on the desktop, then “virtual desktop” helps clear the windows instead of minimizing and maximizing.
+When many programs run on the desktop, then “virtual desktop” helps clear the windows instead of minimizing and maximizing.
 Thus, programs would be restored without any damage.